Climate Change Is Disrupting Centuries-Old Methods Of Winemaking In France

 "Evidence shows they behave differently," says Gowdy.
 "Some varieties will slow down and use water more efficiently in response to increasing temperature.
 So in the future, as the climate changes, this could help growers select vines that can better adapt to their circumstances."

-Gowdy is also examining the Ugni Blanc grape, which is used to produce Cognac.
+Gowdy is also examining the ugni blanc grape, which is used to produce cognac.
 That region lies just above Bordeaux, along the Atlantic coast of France, and producers there are also concerned about climate change.
 Vineyards are becoming more water stressed in many parts of the world, says Gowdy, but it can be particularly difficult in France and Europe, where strict authenticity standards generally do not allow winemakers to irrigate.

 Winemaker Alain Maufras stands among the oak barrels in the cellar of his Chateau Pontac Monplaisir, grousing with his vine master about what they call the rigid, antiquated system governing French wine.
 Maufras says he applied for permission to irrigate this summer but was turned down.
 He had some 300-year-old vines die in the successive heatwaves.
 "That wouldn't have happened if I had been able to practice drip irrigation, like they do in California," he says.